laserbat/vpnify/README.md

 vpnify
 ==

 This tool can be used to transparently route traffic of certain programs through VPN, while keeping the rest of it routed normally.
+It is protocol-agnostic and can work with any VPN software.

 For example: